libreddit/libreddit/README.md

 ```
 to your NGINX configuration file above your `proxy_pass` line.

-## SystemD
+## systemd

-You can use the SystemD service available in `contrib/libreddit.service`
+You can use the systemd service available in `contrib/libreddit.service`
 (install it on `/etc/systemd/system/libreddit.service`).

 That service can be optionally configured in terms of environment variables by